dolsev/starwars/README.md

 ## Overview

-This is a TypeScript and React-based web application that allows users to choose a Star Wars character and modify information regarding that character, saving it in local storage.
+This is a TypeScript and React-based web app that allows users to choose a Star Wars character and modify information regarding that character, saving it in local storage.
 The application uses the Star Wars API to fetch character data, and it also includes Material-UI components for styling.

 ## Installation